- Tough truck looks

 The 2020 Dodge Durango is comfortable enough for four adults, and up to seven people in a pinch.

 The 2020 Dodge Durango features more than enough space for five adults, but any more is a tight squeeze.
 We give it 9 out of 10 though, with consideration for its ample front and second-row seats, as well as its impressive cargo space.
 (Read more about how we rate cars.)

 At over $30,000 to start, the Durango is suitably well-equipped and features high-quality materials, from the soft-touch dash to optional leather on higher-spec models.

 Seating for up to seven is one of the Durango’s top selling points, but while there’s seating for seven, it really delivers excellent comfort for four.

 The firm, chairlike front thrones offer good long-distance support.
 They’re big, comfortable, and offer plenty of adjustment.
 The second row is similarly comfortable.
 Two adults will be comfortable in the middle row, but three abreast is a tighter squeeze than the Durango’s size implies, though still usable.
 The third row is is habitable by adults for short distances only.
 It’s split 50/50, able to be folded flat into the floor.

 The standard second-row layout folds forward, too, to greatly expand cargo space.
-Put both rear rows down and Dodge says there’s room for a six-foot couch and a coffee table, or to carry 10-foot 2x4s.
+Put both rear rows down and Dodge says there’s room for a six-foot couch and a coffee table, or to carry 10-foot two-by-fours.